Stein-based Optimization of Sampling Distributions in Model Predictive Path Integral Control: Introduction

-In this paper, we present Stein-Optimized Path-Integral Inference (SOPPI), an algorithm that combines SVGD with MPPI, operating within the action space of the inference model to improve sampling over baseline MPPI.
-We study the cart-inverted-pendulum (cart-pole) system to demonstrate operation in unstable, erratic systems and study the effects of particle counts and sample efficiency between the algorithms.
-Our findings from these tests suggest that there is a statistically significant improvement at the 95\% level in SOPPI's effectiveness over baseline MPPI, even when operated at lower particle counts.
+We evaluate the performance of SOPPI and state-of the-art MPPI/MPC algorithms for a planar cart-pole system study the effects of particle counts and sample efficiency between the algorithms.
+Our findings from these tests suggest that there is a statistically significant improvement at the 95\% level in SOPPI's effectiveness over baseline MPPI and other methods, even when operated at lower particle counts.
 We also study higher degree-of-freedom (DOF) systems: a block pushing task with a 7-DOF robotic arm and a two-dimensional bipedal locomotion task with a 7-link, 6 DOF walking robot.
-These systems further allude to SOPPI's improved performance over MPPI with respect to targeted control metrics.
-As a whole, the experiments demonstrate that SOPPI outperforms MPPI by generating samples that more effectively cover the solution space to the given control problem.
+We explore the effect of uncertainty in both: a gaussian noise added to gradients in the pushing task, and imperfect dynamics gradients in the locomotion task, such as due to estimation error or unforeseen changes in the environment (as shown in Figure~\ref{fig:walker-stairs}).
+As a whole, the experiments demonstrate that SOPPI more effectively covers the action space and generates improved control solutions.